centerprime/Ethereum-Android-SDK/README.md

 ### Import Wallet By Keystore

-> Import Ethereum Wallet by Keystore.
+> To import Ethereum wallet by keystore you can use a code written below:

 ```java
 EthManager ethManager = EthManager.getInstance();